Computation in Physical Systems

 A final feature of the mechanistic account is that it distinguishes and characterizes precisely many different kinds of computing systems based on the specific vehicles they manipulate and their specific mechanistic properties.
-The mechanistic account has been used to explicate digital computation (Piccinini 2007b), analog computation (Piccinini 2008b, Section 3.5), computation by neural networks (Piccinini 2008c), and other important distinctions such as hardwired vs. programmable and serial vs. parallel computation (Piccinini 2008b).
+The mechanistic account has been used to explicate digital computation, analog computation, computation by neural networks, and other important distinctions such as hardwired vs. programmable and serial vs. parallel computation (Piccinini 2015).

 Which physical systems perform computations?
 According to pancomputationalism, they all do.
 Even rocks, hurricanes, and planetary systems — contrary to appearances — are computing systems.
 Pancomputationalism is quite popular among some philosophers and physicists.